 A: David Radius Hudson was a farmer from Arizona who, in the 1970s, discovered naturally-occurring monatomic elements in the soil and rocks on his property.
 His discovery lead him to the ancient world of alchemy, and he explored many different places in nature where his studies could extract monatomic elements.
 The end results of his alchemical experimentation was a white powder, that he believed was a super-conductor and a nutrient that had a wide variety of wellness applications.
 He can be considered the man responsible for the resurfacing of alchemy in the modern era

 A: Also known as the Elixir of Life, the Philosopher’s Stone is the legendary substance that can turn lead into gold and give ordinary people the gift of immortality.
 It is the pinnacle of alchemy and has been much sought after since the days of ancient Greece.
 As the centuries have passed, much mythology now surrounds the idea of the Philosopher’s Stone, including Adam and Eve, King Arthur, and (in our present day) Harry Potter.
 However, all signs point to it being a symbolic endpoint of the tradition that stresses the mystical and scientific importance of elemental purification.

 A: The preparation of monatomic elements makes them chemically inert, meaning they are completely safe for consumption and bioavailable.

 Q: Are there any side effects with these monatomic products?

-Q: Are there any contraindications of these with prescription medications?
+Q: Are there any contradictions of monatomic elements with prescription medications?